natar-io/Papart-examples/README.md

 ## Guides and support

-- The community and commercial support are now availble on the [forum](http://forum.rea.lity.tech).
-- The examples now have two versions, one for “classical” AR and one for Spatial Augmented Reality (with projectors).
-They share most of the examples, we removed the SAR examples from master.
-You can still check them out in the [branch 1.2](https://github.com/poqudrof/Papart-examples/tree/1.2/).

-The [quick start guide](http://forum.rea.lity.tech/t/quick-start-with-a-webcam/18) is nearly ready.
-[Tutorials](http://forum.rea.lity.tech/c/papart-tutorials) are also in progress.
+To be updated.

 ### Video:
 [![](https://github.com/poqudrof/PapARt/blob/master/video_screenshot.png?raw=true)](https://youtu.be/bMwKVOuZ9EA)

-## Research project
+## Research project (2010~2016)

 This library and examples are the result of research projects from Inria and Bordeaux University.
 * Inria project : [website](https://project.inria.fr/papart/fr/)

 Video from the research project:
 [![](https://github.com/potioc/Papart-examples/blob/master/screenshot2.png?raw=true)](https://youtu.be/ZBndzLAM5I8)

 ## What are the branches ?

-* **master**: stable version, with latest patches.
-It is compatible with 1.1, and 1.2.
-Examples are configured for “best use”, so some are switched for SAR.
-* **1.1**: stable version for see-through augmented reality.
-Distributed with the PapARt community library.
-* **1.2**: stable version for Spatial Augmented Reality.
-Distributed with PapARt for RealityTech hardware.
-* **Delevop**, **feature-abc***, **contrib-toto** : development branches.
+* Master / main is the only current branch.
 ## Copyright

-This code is propriety of RealityTech, Inria, and Bordeaux University.
+This code is propriety of CATIE, Jérémy Laviole, Inria, and Bordeaux University.